 If you pick a fig fruit too early, it will taste horrible; ripe fruit is sweet and delicious.
 As long as the fruit is still perpendicular to the stem, it is not ready to be picked.
 A perfectly ripe fig will also emit its nectar at its peak and be soft to touch.
 It is always better to error on the side of picking a fig that is slightly overripe than underripe.

 You can also watch for fruit color changes as the season progresses.
 The fruit will change as it gets riper.
 Each fig type has different colors and ripeness can vary from green to dark brown.
 Once you know what color your figs change to as they ripen, you will have a better idea of what to look for.

-Be sure to harvest in the morning on a partly cloudy day for best results.
+Be sure to harvest in the morning on a partly cloudy day for the best results.

 How to Harvest Figs

 Place the figs in a shallow dish and do not pack them tightly on top of each other, as they bruise easily.
 Use caution when working above your head or on a ladder.
-If you have a tall tree, it is helpful to have an assistant while you pick.
+If you have a tall tree, it’s helpful to have an assistant while you pick.

 Storing Fresh Figs

 It is best to eat, use, dry, or freeze figs as soon as possible after harvest.
 If you dry the figs either in the sun or using a dehydrator, they will last for up to three years in the freezer.

 You can wash and dry the figs and place them on a baking sheet (not touching) and freeze until hard.
 Once the fruit is hard you can transfer them to a container and store them in the freezer for up to three years.